pabra/sortby/README.md

 This means, `userSort` will work on any object with keys "name" and "age".
-When you change the shape of your `User` type (eg. "name" => "firstName"), typescript will mark places where use pass `userSort` to sort functions instead of the place where you defined `userSort`.
+When you change the shape of your `User` type (eg. "name" => "firstName"), typescript will mark places where you pass `userSort` to sort functions instead of the place where you defined `userSort`.

 To show typescript that this filter function is supposed to work on `User`